 Blood pressure is the pressure exerted by the blood circulating and pressing against the inner walls of the body’s blood vessels and arteries.
 Typically, two measures of hypertension are performed: systolic and diastolic, as measured in millimeters of mercury (mm Hg).

 Blood pressure is a sure-fire indicator of current health status, especially when it is high.
-This is why emergency room and emergency medical technicians have the inflatable cuff, what is referred to as a blood pressure gauge or sphygmomanometer, at the ready.
+This is why emergency room and emergency medical technicians have the inflatable cuff, which is referred to as a blood pressure gauge or sphygmomanometer, at the ready.

-Systolic blood pressurereflects the point where the heart beats and is pumping blood.
+Systolic blood pressure reflects the point where the heartbeats and is pumping blood.
 Diastolic blood pressure measures when the heart is at rest, in-between beats when the heart fills with blood.
 Blood pressure is represented as a ratio of systolic over diastolic.
 If systolic blood pressure is 120 mm Hg and diastolic 80, the blood pressure would be 120/80 mm Hg, which is spoken as “120 over 80.”

 RELATED ARTICLE: Symptoms Of High Blood Pressure You Never Knew About

 Blood pressure changes through the course of the day and night.
-When at sleep, the pressure tends to decline and when excited, nervous or anxious it increases.
+When at sleep, the pressure tends to decline and when excited, nervous, or anxious it increases.
 When pushing out adrenaline, perhaps when engaged in physical competition, blood pressure normally rises.
 It returns to normal after the fact.
 Likewise, as we age and grow, from a child into an adult, blood pressure also rises.